blacksonic/nuxtjs-blog/content/articles/build-a-movie-search-app-using-the-vue-composition-api.md

 Our application is now running on [http://localhost:8080](http://localhost:8080/) and looks like this:

-<content-img src="build-a-movie-search-app-using-the-vue-composition-api/generated-application.png" alt="Generated Application" class="img-fluid"></content-img>
+<content-img src="build-a-movie-search-app-using-the-vue-composition-api/generated-application.png" alt="Generated Application"></content-img>

 Here you can see the default folder structure:

-<content-img src="build-a-movie-search-app-using-the-vue-composition-api/default-folder-structure.png" alt="Default Folder Structure" class="img-fluid"></content-img>
+<content-img src="build-a-movie-search-app-using-the-vue-composition-api/default-folder-structure.png" alt="Default Folder Structure"></content-img>

 If you don't want to install all the dependencies on your local computer, you can also start the project on [Codesandbox](https://codesandbox.io/).
 Codesandbox has perfect starter projects for the most significant frameworks, [including Vue](https://codesandbox.io/s/vue).